 Various locations, Brooklyn

-For 15 years, the East New York and Brownsville communities have gathered to observe Juneteenth—the days-long celebration includes a Black Kings award ceremony for distinguished local men, a restaurant crawl and parade and a festival and concert.
+For 16 years, the East New York and Brownsville communities have gathered to observe Juneteenth—the days-long celebration includes a Black Kings award ceremony for distinguished local men, fashion show, parade and festival.

 June 14